OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/intro.md

 | Shows cards with thumbnails, buttons, and files for download. | See [Reply with cards](guide-outsystems-cards.md). | Moderate
 | Has a fully custom interface. | See [Create custom chatbot UI](get-started-custom-ui.md). | Moderate

-Making a working chatbot is only part of the work towards creating a useful chatbot solution.
+Making a working chatbot is only part of the work towards creating a useful chatbot.
 You also need knowledge about designing interactive user experiences.
 Check out [Principles of bot design](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-principles?view=azure-bot-service-4.0) and [Writing for bots](https://docs.microsoft.com/en-us/style-guide/chatbots-virtual-agents/writing-bots) by Microsoft.